Real Estate Commission Calculator

-While for most states the commission rate charged by real estate agents ranges from 5% to 6%, the average commission rates of the state can help you have a clearer idea on which end commission rates lean on.
-For example, Vermont has the highest commission rate average from all the states at 6%.
+While for most states, the commission rate charged by real estate agents ranges from 5% to 6%, the average commission rates of the state can help you have a clearer idea of which end commission rates lean on.
+For example, Vermont has the highest commission rate average of all the states at 6%.
 This means that there are very few agents that charge 5%.
 On the other hand, New Hampshire has a real estate commission rate average of 4.83%, the lowest state average.

 The table below shows the average commission rates by state, the average split between the seller agent and the buyer agent, as well as the average home price in that state.
 This data can help you understand how much you can expect to pay a real estate agent in different states and how much each agent will typically receive.